wulfgarpro/wulfgar.pro/_drafts/2020-11-03-hackthebox-under-construction.md

 ## Enumeration

-With the instance started and the challenge package downloaded, navigate to the web app:
+Start the instance and download the challenge package then navigate to the web app:

 ![under-construction](/images/posts/penlog_under_construction_by_hackthebox/under_construction.png)
 _(**Note:**: The IP address and port is supplied via the challenge "Start instance" page.)_